 - Facebook is ubiquitous.
 Though not everyone has Facebook, most do, and it makes video chats much easier.
 You don’t have to ask anyone to download an app or sign up for a profile just to chat.

 - It’s good for work, too.
-If your colleagues don’t want to use Skype, Zoom, or a Slack plugin, Facebook video chats are an easy way to accomplish group calls without adding another app you’ll rarely use.
+If your colleagues don’t want to use Skype, Zoom, or a Slack plugin, Facebook video chats are an easy way to accomplish group calls.
+But our top choice is still Yac because of the flexibility and time savings it grants.

 - You don’t need a profile.
 Anyone can join a group chat from the web.
 So long as they have the link to the group chat, they can join the group call!

 - It’s a good way to party while social distancing.
-Friends and family can eat, drink, and enjoy as normal an experience as possible in a group video chat or room.
-It’s an awesome way to keep the conversation and good times going without trying to organize an in-person get-together.
+Friends and family can eat, drink, and enjoy as normal an experience as possible in a Room.
+It’s an awesome way to keep the conversation going without trying to organize an in-person get-together.

 Many people like to capture the moment in group chats.
 Our favorite app for this is Capto, a screen recording app that is native to your Mac.
 It allows you to capture a portion of the screen, which you can limit to your group chat window while you do other things.